 - In case of a "provisional pass," review the student's revised thesis to ensure that it meets the requirements of the defense committee before allowing the student to submit the final copy of the thesis to the thesis coordinator.
 NOTE: Students' names will not be submitted to the Dean’s Office as magna or summa cum laude candidates until the thesis coordinator receives the approved version of the thesis.

 - Remind your student to submit his/her finalized thesis via to the thesis coordinator (firstname.lastname@example.org) as an e-mail attachment (.doc or .pdf formats are preferred) along with five to seven key words or phrases that will assist in archiving and indexing the thesis in Ekstrom Library's searchable digital collection.
 In addition, students are asked to complete and submit a signed copy of the Nonexclusive License form (see Printable Forms) to indicate their permission for archiving in the digital collection.

-Sarah Springer coordinates the Senior Honors Thesis process.
-If you have additional questions, please feel free to stop by the Etscorn Honors Center in Threlkeld Hall or contact Sarah via phone at 502.852.8290 or email at email@example.com.
+Katherine Rucker coordinates the Senior Honors Thesis process.
+If you have additional questions, please feel free to stop by the Etscorn Honors Center in Stricker Hall, Rm.
+126 or contact Katherine via phone at 502.852.4962 or email at email@example.com.